Great apes safe and thriving in their natural habitats.

 Sanaga-Yong Chimpanzee Rescue Center

-In addition to our seven chimpanzee enclosure complexes, which together include over forty acres of enclosed forest, the grounds of Sanaga-Yong Rescue Center include a vet clinic, diagnostic lab, education center, staff and volunteer housing, visitor lodging, kitchen, office, fruit storage room and shelter for staff meetings and meals.
+In addition to our seven chimpanzee enclosure complexes, which together include over forty acres of enclosed forest, the grounds of Sanaga-Yong Rescue Center include a vet clinic, diagnostic lab, education center, staff and volunteer housing, visitor lodging, kitchen and dining area, office, fruit storage room and shelter for staff meetings and meals.

 Sanaga-Yong Chimpanzee Rescue plays a vital role in conservation through promotion and support of law enforcement, habitat protection and education/sensitization.